netlify-templates/victor-hugo/site/content/blog/higher-numbers-better-math-scores-young-children.md

 ---
-title: "Does Higher-Level Number Talk Hold Key to Better Math Scores for Young Children? | MathBRIX Blog"
-headline: "Does Higher-Level Number Talk Hold Key to Better Math Scores for Young Children?"
+title: "Does Higher-Level Number Talk Hold Key to Better Math Scores for Young Children?"
 date: 2017-10-16
 ---